Unique venues. Creative events.

 Located next door to Beaufort Grocery Company, the Annex is perfect for special events.
 In 1994, the restaurant expanded to the adjacent property at 115 Queen Street where special dinners, private parties, wedding receptions, and other catered events are accommodated in the historic house, as well as in its beautifully landscaped garden.
 They can accommodate 60 people seated for a special event.
 The outdoor patio can seat 100.
 Cocktail receptions can accommodate 175 people using both the dining room and patio.
 Charles Park and his wife Wendy, established Beaufort Grocery Company in 1991 on the site of the old Owens Grocery Store.
 For over 25 years, Beaufort Grocery Company has been at the forefront of Beaufort’s dining scene.
 Beaufort Grocery Company, 117 Queen Street, Beaufort, NC 28516.
 252-728-3899. beaufortgrocery.com.

-Hands down, this waterfront venue is considered one the the premier event locations in Eastern North Carolina.
-There are three different spaces for your waterfront event: East Lawn, West Lawn, and Marlin Room & Lookout Deck accommodating 100 to 1,000.
-Smaller groups welcome.
-Whether simple or spectacular, their staff will customize the perfect decor and catered menu to compliment the vision for your special event.
-They have the experience and the culinary team to handle weddings, rehearsal dinners, and receptions, corporate events, business meetings, team building events, trade shows, executive retreats, birthdays, anniversaries, theme parties, fishing tournament events, food festivals, fundraisers, and reunions.
-The BoatHouse at Front Street Village, 2400 Lennoxville Road, Beaufort, NC 28516, 252-838-1524. frontstreetvillage.com.
+Opening Spring 2019!
+Hands down, this waterfront venue is considered one the premier event locations in Eastern North Carolina.
+The resort-style boutique hotel offers over 10,000 sq. ft. of flexible event space.
+Their staff will treat you and your special event as an exclusive celebration, with your taste selections and requirements being their top priority.
+Whether simple or spectacular, their staff will customize the perfect decor and catered menu to complement the vision for your special event.
+Their event staff has the experience and the culinary expertise to handle weddings, rehearsal dinners, receptions, corporate events, business meetings, team building events, trade shows, executive retreats, birthdays, anniversaries, theme parties, fishing tournaments, food festivals, fundraisers, and reunions!
+Beaufort Hotel, 2430 Lennoxville Road, Beaufort, NC 28516, 252-728-3000. beauforthotelnc.com.

 Crystal Coast Lady